 We study the case where we have available a maximal number $K$ of queries.
-This means that for the selection process we need to define the querying times $\T_1,\ldots,\T_K$ with $\T_1<\T_2<\cdots<\T_K$ (inequalities are strict since we are allowed to query at most once per sample) and a final time $\Tf$ where we necessarily terminate the search.
+This means that for the selection process we need to define the querying times $\T_1,\ldots,\T_K$ with $\T_K>\T_{K-1}>\cdots>\T_1$ (inequalities are strict since we are allowed to query at most once per object) and a final time $\Tf$ where we necessarily terminate the search.
 It is understood that when $\Tf$ occurs, if there are any remaining queries, we simply discard them.
-As we pointed out, in the classical case of an infallible genie, when the genie informs that the current sample is the best we terminate the search while in the opposite case we continue with the next sample.
+As we pointed out, in the classical case of an infallible expert, when the expert informs that the current object is the best we terminate the search while in the opposite case we continue with the next object.
 Under the random response model stopping at a querying time or continuing the search requires a more sophisticated decision mechanism.
 For this reason, with each querying time $\T_k$ we associate a \textit{decision function} $\D_{\T_k}\in\{0,1\}$ where $\D_{\T_k}=1$ means that we terminate the search at $\T_k$ while $\D_{\T_k}=0$ that we continue the search beyond $\T_k$.
-Let us now summarize our components: The search strategy is comprised of the querying times $\T_1,\ldots,\T_K$, the final time $\Tf$ and the decision functions $\D_{\T_1},\ldots,\D_{\T_K}$ which need to be properly optimized.
+Let us now summarize our components: The search strategy is comprised of the querying times $\T_1,\ldots,\T_K$, the final time $\Tf$ and the decision functions $\D_{\T_1},\ldots,\D_{\T_K}$, which need to be properly optimized.
 Before starting our analysis let us make the following important remarks.

 \begin{remark} It makes no sense to query or final-stop the search at any time $t$ if we do not observe $z_t=1$.
-Indeed, since our goal is to capture the sample $\xi_t=1$, if this sample occurs at $t$ then it forces the corresponding relative rank $z_t$ to become 1. \end{remark}
+Indeed, since our goal is to capture the object $\xi_t=1$, if this object occurs at $t$ then it forces the corresponding relative rank $z_t$ to become 1. \end{remark}